electrickery/pd-freeverb/README.txt

 Use it at your OWN RISK.
 It's possible to damage e.g. hardware or your hearing due to a bug or for other reasons.

+Changes for 1.3.0:
+- Updated Makefile to properly conform to tips&tricks,
+- Updated maintainer email,
+- Changed version format to conform with major.minor.bugfix.

 Recent changes (1.2.3):
 - renamed library from freeverb~ to freeverb.
 The tilde in the directory name gives problems with cross-compilation and packaging.